Latent Causal Socioeconomic Health Index: Review on existing indices

 \subsection{Global and regional indices}

 There is an increasing awareness that the GDP has been inappropriately used as a broader benchmark measure for overall welfare among countries [\Mycite{ida2014}].
-Several methods have been proposed as an alternative measure to the GDP, but existing approaches have used variables such as the life evaluation score or `happiness' as a proxy measure of a country's health (or subjective wellbeing) [\Mycite{sachs2018}; \Mycite{conceiccao2008}].
+Several methods have been proposed as an alternative measure to the GDP, but existing approaches have used, e.g. the life evaluation score or `happiness' as a proxy measure of a country's health (or subjective wellbeing) [\Mycite{sachs2018}; \Mycite{conceiccao2008}].
 This is also problematic, as a country's health is a multidimensional concept as aforementioned.
 We review five such alternative indices in Table \ref{tab:indices}.
 The background and components contributing to these five and other indices have been discussed by \Mycite{hashimoto2018} and \Mycite{ida2014}, but here we focus on the statistical methodology being used.
 Note that 2 out of these 5 indices assume equal weighting of pre-specified variables that contribute to a country's health.
-There appears to be little justification that the concept of health is represented by equal parts of a wide variety of variables, apart from convenience.
+There appears to be little justification apart from convenience, that the concept of health should be represented by equal parts of a wide variety of variables.